Doctors Note Logo

 Zofran (Ondansetron) Guide: Usage for Nausea and Potential Side Effects

-Zofran (ondansetron) is a 5-HT3 blocker that helps prevent and treat nausea and vomiting from chemotherapy, radiation, and surgery, and is sometimes used off label; it usually works within 30 minutes to 2 hours and is generally well tolerated.
-There are several factors to consider, including dosing, timing, and who should avoid it; see below to understand more.
+Zofran (ondansetron) is a 5-HT3 receptor antagonist commonly prescribed to prevent and treat nausea and vomiting caused by chemotherapy, radiation, and surgery, with some off-label uses.
+It typically works within 30 minutes to 2 hours and is generally well tolerated.
+Important considerations include proper dosing, timing, and identifying who should avoid it.

-Common side effects include headache and constipation, while rare but serious risks include heart rhythm problems, serotonin syndrome, and allergic reactions, especially with certain medications or electrolyte issues.
-Key details on pregnancy and pediatric use, drug interactions, and red flags that require urgent care are outlined below and may influence your next steps.
+Common side effects include headache and constipation.
+Rare but serious risks include heart rhythm problems (QT prolongation), serotonin syndrome, and allergic reactions, particularly when combined with certain medications or in people with electrolyte imbalances.
+Special guidance applies to pregnancy, pediatric use, and drug interactions—and certain red flags require urgent medical care.

 answer background